NishantJoshi00/finternet-api/docs/runtime-primitives/core.md

 Before getting into the system architecture - it is useful to broadly categorize the different types of assets (based on their source of truth semantics) a UL should support.
 This type of categorization will allow Token Managers with varying degress of risk/functional appetite to onboard and also allow the UL to clearly establish to the users who is managing their asset.

+- Native Asset
+- Proxy Asset
+- Custodial Asset

 ## Native Asset

 These are assets which are fully handed over to the UL by the Token Manager - unlocks max flexibility.

 ### UL responsibilities

 - source of truth
 - manage transactions
 - publish proofs to Immutable Proof Store (IPS)

 ### Token Manager responsibilities

 - Minimal role - can sign up for observing transactions

 ## Proxy Asset

 These are assets where Token Manager is fully involved in all transactions (including view balances).

 ### UL responsibilities

 - facilitate transactions
 - publish proofs to Immutable Proof Store for transactions facilitated to Immutable Proof Store.

 ### Token Manager responsibilities

 - Source of truth for asset
 - Supports full UL Virtual Ledger interface

 ## Custodial Asset

 These are types of assets where Token Manager wants UL to unlock faster settlement from user-perspective but keep their source in sync.
 In this model the Token Manager also guarantees that this asset is locked out at the Token Manager end for any transactions as long UL has the custody of the asset i.e.
 Read/Write on UL, Read-Only on Token Manager Ledger).

 ### UL responsibilities

 - source of truth
 - facilitate transactions
 - locks out asset on Token Manager
 - publish proofs to Immutable Proof Store for transactions facilitated to Immutable Proof Store.

 ### Token Manager responsibilities

 - source of truth
 - support locking of assets out of transaction (except on the UL)
 - consume updates from UL (asynchronous mostly) to maintain consistency

 # UL Asset Schema and Common Interface

 The inode construct forms the inspiration for the asset schema and the syscall interface forms the inspiration for the foundational functions that operate on assets.
 While we have not included credentials and documents under the scope for now - we believe they can have similar parallels.
 A later iteration of the document will address those use-cases.

 ## Asset Record - The Inode of the Assets world

 Taking inspiration from the inode primitive in the Linux eco-system, we have come up with a potential struct for the asset_record.
 Following is the summary of what kind of information is captured in the asset_record.

 1. Asset Types (analogous to file types):

    - Modeled after the document's discussion of Real World Assets (RWA)
    - Includes physical and digital asset types
    - Supports flags for transferability, divisibility, and regulatory status

 2. Metadata Fields:

    - Captures ownership (similar to uid/gid in inode)
    - Tracks creation, transfer, and verification times
    - Includes references to schemas, profiles, and authorizations

 3. Flags and Status:

    - Represents asset lifecycle and compliance states
    - Allows for tokenization, locking, verification flags

 4. Network and Transfer Metadata:

    - Reflects the cross-network transfer concepts in the original document
    - Tracks origin network and permitted transfer networks